JetBrains/teamcity-documentation/topics/setting-up-external-database.md

     __Note__ that TeamCity assumes ownership over the database schema.
 The database structure is created on the first start and actively modified during the upgrade to the new TeamCity version.
 The schema is not changed when TeamCity is working normally.
     The user account used by TeamCity should have __permissions to create new, modify and delete existing tables__ in its schema, in addition to usual __read/write permissions__ on all tables.
 3. You may also need to __download the JDBC driver for your database__.
    Due to licensing terms, TeamCity does not bundle driver `.jar` files for external databases.
-You will need to download the Java JDBC driver and put the appropriate `.jar` files (see driver\-specific sections below) from it into the \<[TeamCity Data Directory](teamcity-data-directory.md)\>\/lib\/jdbc directory.
+You will need to download the Java JDBC driver and put the appropriate `.jar` files (see driver-specific sections below) from it into the `<[TeamCity Data Directory](teamcity-data-directory.md)>/lib/jdbc` directory.
     Note that the `.jar` files should be compiled for the Java version not greater than the one used to run TeamCity, otherwise you might see `Unsupported major.minor version` errors related to the database driver classes.

 <note>